This bookshop in Clementi does not sell ANY books.

 What Barnes & Noble will certainly never do, however, is turn into some sort of awkward amalgamation of Best Buy, Staples, and Kumon.

 Hopefully other Popular stores in Singapore will continue to sell books as well as electronics, stationery, and test prep stuff.
-The one at Marine Parade still does.
+Management is “experimenting” with its product mix to “stay relevant”.